welander071290/leo-portfolio2/README.md

 ## Files in the repository
 **scripts/setup_lxc.sh**: Script to install and configure LXC for unprivileged containers and set up an independent network bridge
+**scripts/setup_C2.sh**: Script to create container 2 and setup a TCP listener on port 8080 **scripts/random.sh**: Script that returns a random number